Skip to Content

 Koi 101

-Of course, not all fish are created equal.
-That’s especially true about koi, which are the result of centuries of breeding to create fish that are famed for their grace, beauty, and especially their distinctive reddish-orange and silvered speckled appearance.
+Not all fish are created equal.
+That’s especially true about these famed koi fish (Cyprinus rubrofuscus), which resulted from centuries of selective breeding to produce their grace and beauty, especially their distinctive reddish-orange and silvered speckled appearance.

-Koi are closely associated with Japanese culture in particular, come in more than 20 different varieties, and are symbolic of everything from love and wealth to luck and prosperity.
+Koi are closely associated with Japanese culture.
+They come in more than 100 unique varieties, all believed to symbolize everything, from love and wealth to luck and prosperity.

 What’s more, they can live for a long time.
-Your average goldfish tends to last just a few years, but koi can live for more than a quarter century, quite a long time in “fish years.”
+Your average goldfish tends to last just a few years, but koi can live for more than forty years, which is quite a long time in “fish years.”

-Koi are freshwater fish, making them all the easier to keep (and prepare cooking-wise, if you are so inclined).
-Ideally, these ponds should be a few feet deep.
+Koi are freshwater fish and a subspecies of carp, making them all the easier to keep (and prepare cooking-wise, if you are inclined).
+They aren’t picky with their diet, eating everything from algae to other fish and fruit.

-Koi are a specialized subspecies of a common Asian breed of carp, and contrary to what you might have read on the Internet, they are not poison, so yes, it is technically possible to eat them.
-Doing so would mean eating something that’s like carp.
+To put it simply, contrary to what you might have read on the Internet, they aren’t poisonous, so yes, it’s technically possible to eat them.
+Doing so would mean eating something like carp.

 See my guide on the differences between Koi and other carp.